cunialino/AI-ML/README.md

-# AI-ML
+# Ensemble methods
-Collection of various algorithms with code and (maybe) data.
+In this branch we will store a variety of ensembles methods

-Each algo has its own branch, so I don't need 20 repos.
+# List of methods:

-# List of available algorithms
+* random forests